Analyzing Fairness of Computer Vision and Natural Language Processing Models: Review of Related Work

 \section{Review of Related Work}

-Bias in machine learning (ML) models is an increasingly pressing concern, particularly as these models influence critical societal sectors like healthcare, hiring, and criminal justice.
-A growing body of research has examined the origins, manifestations, and mitigation strategies of bias, offering a solid foundation for tackling this pervasive issue.
+Bias in ML models has become an increasingly urgent concern, particularly as these models impact critical areas such as healthcare, hiring, and criminal justice.
+A growing body of research has explored the origins, manifestations, and mitigation strategies for bias, providing a solid foundation for addressing this widespread challenge [17].

-One prominent area of study focuses on identifying and categorizing biases in ML models.
-Ref.
-[13] outlines a taxonomy of biases, classifying them into historical, representation, and measurement biases.
-Historical bias arises from pre-existing inequities in the data, even before applying ML methods.
-Representation bias occurs when certain groups are under- or over-represented in the training data, leading to skewed predictions [14].
-Measurement bias results from inaccuracies in the features or labels used for training due to flawed measurement processes.
+One key area of research focuses on identifying and categorizing biases in ML models.
+Reference [18] introduces a taxonomy of biases, classifying them into historical, representation, and measurement biases.
+Historical bias arises from pre-existing inequities in the data, even before the application of ML techniques.
+Representation bias occurs when certain groups are under- or overrepresented in the training data, leading to skewed predictions [19].
+Measurement bias results from inaccuracies in the features or labels used for training, often caused by flawed measurement processes.

-Another line of research addresses methods for detecting bias.
-Tools such as disparate impact analysis [15] and fairness metrics like demographic parity, equal opportunity, and disparate mistreatment [16] are widely used.
-In structured datasets, researchers focus on two fairness dimensions: group fairness, which ensures equitable treatment across demographic groups, and individual fairness, which emphasizes treating similar individuals similarly [17].
+Another line of research explores methods for detecting bias.
+Tools such as disparate impact analysis [20] and fairness metrics like demographic parity, equal opportunity, and disparate mistreatment [21] are commonly used.
+In structured datasets, researchers focus on two fairness dimensions: group fairness, which ensures equitable treatment across demographic groups, and individual fairness, which treats similar individuals similarly [22].
 Ref.
-[18] explores the conflicts between these fairness definitions, highlighting the need for trade-offs tailored to specific contexts.
+[23] examines the conflicts between these fairness definitions, emphasizing the need for context-specific trade-offs.

 The technical challenges of mitigating bias have also been extensively studied.
-Pre-processing techniques, such as re-weighting data samples or modifying labels to enhance fairness, address biases at the dataset level [19].
-In-processing methods, such as adversarial debiasing [20], embed fairness constraints directly into model training.
-Post-processing approaches modify model outputs to meet fairness criteria, including re-ranking methods proposed by [16].
+Pre-processing techniques, such as re-weighting data samples or modifying labels to enhance fairness, address biases at the dataset level [24].
+In-processing methods, such as adversarial debiasing [25], incorporate fairness constraints directly into model training.
+Post-processing approaches modify model outputs to meet fairness criteria, including re-ranking methods proposed by [21].
 However, Ref.
-[21] illustrates the inherent trade-offs between fairness and accuracy, demonstrating the difficulty of optimizing both simultaneously.
+[26] highlights the inherent trade-offs between fairness and accuracy, demonstrating the challenge of optimizing both simultaneously.